Geocaching is a high-tech treasure hunting game that is played throughout the world by adventure seekers equipped with a GPS or smartphone.

 Geocaching in the classroom

 Nature Play WA has created a series of geocaching lesson plans for the classroom.
-They are specifically for Year 6 students to support our annual Nature Play Geo-Challenge event, but can easily be modified for other year levels.
+They are specifically for Year 6 students to support our 2014 Nature Play Geo-Challenge event, but can easily be modified for other year levels.